zama-ai/tfhe-rs/tfhe/docs/high_level_api/operations.md

 }
 ```

-## Integer.
+## Integer

-In the same vein, native homomorphic types supports modular operations.
-At the moment, integers
-are more limited than shortint, but operations will be added soon.
+In TFHE-rs, integers are used to encrypt any messages larger than 4 bits.
+All supported operations are listed below.

-### Arithmetic operations
+### Arithmetic operations.

 Homomorphic integer types support arithmetic operations.